Cragfamily in Niagara Falls!

 At first glance, the largest waterfall in North America sounds pretty awesome, but also sounds a little random as far as family vacations go for us.
 It’s a looooong way away, and there aren’t even any rocks nearby on which to climb.
 However, I have an aunt, uncle, and several cousins that live in upstate NY, one of which got married just a couple of weeks ago.
 When we were planning our trip,we couldn’t help but notice that Niagara Falls was a mere 30 minutes away from the Buffalo airport.
-It seemed a shame to get so close to such a recognizable landmark and not even see it, so we decided to head up a day early for some extra sightseeing.
+It seemed a shame to get so close to such a recognizable landmark and not even see it.
+So after a long flight during which the kids spent most of the time reading this blog post on aeronautics and us parents making an itinerary of everything we had to do, we decided to head up a day early for some extra sightseeing.

 We basically had around 24 hours to explore – all of Thursday afternoon and evening, and Friday morning.
 Here’s what we were able to cover in that amount of time…

 CAVE OF THE WINDS – Though not an actual cave (apparently there was at one time, but it collapsed), this self-guided walk along an observation deck/stairs allowed us to get up close and personal with the American and Bridal Veil Falls.
 Ponchos are included in the cost (as well as water sandals, which we declined since we’d come in with appropriate footwear), so our clothes were fairly dry by the end, although I was sporting raccoon eyes from running mascara.
 The power of the water coming off the falls was amazing, especially from the upper “Hurricane Deck.”